autodesk-platform-services/aps-model.properties-postman.collection/README.md

 ## API Test

-1. Assume the steps of **Setup** have been performed.
-The access token is ready.
+1. Assume the steps of **Setup** have been performed and the access token is ready.

 2. Play the scripts, following by the tutorials.
-Try to change some parameters or body with more scenarios.
+Try to change some parameters or body for more scenarios test.
    <p align="center"><img src="./help/collection.png" width="400" ></p>

 ### Tutorial: Querying Model Properties

 This follows the tutorial [Querying Model Properties](https://forge.autodesk.com/en/docs/acc/v1/tutorials/model-properties/query)

-The post test script of **0.
+The post-test script of **0.
 GET Model Versions** gets tip version urn of first and second model in the folder.
 You can also hard-coded the two urns with the variables: __first_test_model_version__, __second_test_model_version__

 follow the sequence to run the endpoints one by one.
 It will investigate one model version only. check the indexing status, download manifes, fields, raw properties data of the model.
-It will also post a query, and get the properties data which meet the query condition. check the size and content of the results of raw properties and query properties.
+It will also post a query, and get the properties data which meet the query condition. check the size and content of raw properties and query properties.
+In theory, raw properties have more data than query properties.

 ### Tutorial: Tracking Changes in Model Versions